Fandermill/TechTolk/docs/pages/getting-started.md

 ```
 ---

-In the same way, add the [translation set source](./sources/index.md) package of
+In the same way, add the [translation set source](./sources/index.md) package(s) of
-your liking as well to be able to load your translations.
+your liking as well, to be able to load your translations.
 For example:

 # [dotnet CLI](#tab/dotnet-cli)